REVERSAL POINT

 How money affects GDP

-Next, we briefly overview the transformation of the non-neutrality of money—in other words, how money affected GDP—by tracing the velocity of money: GDP divided by M1 or M1 Equivalent.
-Although the velocity of money might not be considered the measurement of the non-neutrality of money, it illustrates the impact of money on GDP in its trajectory.
+Now, we briefly overview the manifestation of non-neutrality of money—in other words, how money affected GDP—by tracing the velocity of money: GDP divided by M1 or M1 Equivalent.
+Although the velocity of money might not be considered as a measurement of non-neutrality of money, it illustrates the impact of money on GDP in its trajectory.

 M1 is a measurement of money in circulation.
 Since the Federal Reserve Bank did not release M1 statistics before 1959, for the period prior to 1959 we must employ a proxy for M1 to construct the chart approximating the velocity of M1 money stock: Friedman & Schwartz’s M1 series before 1946; Rasche’s M1 series for 1947 to 1958.
 (Carter et al., 2006, pp. Vol 3: 604-607) We call these proxies collectively “M1 Equivalent” for our discussion purposes.
 We measure the velocity by dividing GDP by M1 Equivalent.
 Chart 3.3.1.b illustrates the trajectory of the velocity of M1 Equivalent from 1916 to 1952.

-The velocity measure, after increasing from 3.04 to 3.67 during the period 1916 to 1920, remains high, with the exception of a dip from 1921 to 1922, peaking at 3.89 in 1929, the year of Black Thursday.
+The velocity measure, after increasing from 3.04 to 3.67 during the period 1916 to 1920, remains high, with the exception of a dip from 1921 to 1922, peaking at 3.89 in 1929, the year of the Wall Street Crash.
 Thereafter, it reverses direction downward to the end of WWII, although it demonstrates some stability during the New Deal era and some rebound in the mid–WWII period.
-In brief, until the beginning of the Reconstruction Wave, the velocity of money fails to demonstrate a sustainable recovery.
+In brief, until the beginning of the succeeding bear bond cycle, the Reconstruction Wave (1946-1981), the velocity of money fails to demonstrate a sustainable recovery.

-In principle, the velocity of money collapses significantly throughout the post-crisis period—from Black Thursday until the end of WWII.
-The post-crisis deleveraging process impairs the velocity of money.
+In principle, the velocity of money collapses significantly throughout the post-crisis period—from the Wall Street Crash in 1929 until the end of WWII (1945).
+This illustrates how the post-crisis deleveraging process diminished the velocity of money.
 Overall, the large-scale fiscal expansion of the New Deal and the WWII special war demand did not reverse the post-crisis collapse in the velocity of money.
 It took another massive fiscal expansion, the post-war reconstruction effort, to restore the velocity of money: it required a series of unconventional fiscal expansions and possibly the destruction of war.
-Here as well, the rhythm in the non-neutrality of money and the bond wave demonstrate a remarkable synchronization.
+Here as well, the rhythm in non-neutrality of money and the bond wave demonstrate a remarkable synchronization.

-Finally, Chart 3.3.1.c demonstrates “bond wave mapping” over the historical chart of the money multiplier.
-The M1 money multiplier—M1 or M1 equivalent divided by the money base—gauges the effectiveness of the monetary base in promoting the private sector’s ability to create money.
+Finally, Chart 3.3.1.c demonstrates “bond wave mapping” over the historical chart of money multiplier.
+The M1 money multiplier—M1 or M1 equivalent divided by the money base—gauges the transmission effectiveness of monetary base into money supply.
+Thus, it measures the private sector’s ability to create credit money.

-The monetary authorities can directly influence the monetary base; nevertheless, they can only indirectly induce the money multiplier.
-The latter is the work of the private sector’s debt money creation through commercial lending: this mechanism drives the circulation of money in the private sector.
-This chart shows that the monetary authority’s influence over the circulation of money is indirect and uncertain.
+Although monetary authorities can closely influence the monetary base, they can only loosely induce money multiplier to modulate money supply.
+Money multiplier measures the private sector’s ability to create credit money through commercial lending: this mechanism drives the circulation of money in the private sector.

 Picture

-In 1929, the year of Black Thursday, the money multiplier (M1 multiplier in the chart) reached its high of 4.4, remaining relatively stable for one year, then plunged to 2.72 in 1934.
-Along with the progression of the New Deal program, it made a momentary recovery until 1937 to 3.25, then collapsed again until the year before the US participation in WWII.
-This suggests that while the New Deal boosted the money multiplier for a short term, it did not fully restore its sustainable mechanism.
+In 1929, the year of the Wall Street Crash, the money multiplier (M1 multiplier in the chart) reached its high at 4.4, then continued to remain relatively stable for one year, thereafter plunged toward 2.72 until1934.
+Along with the progression of the New Deal program, it made a transient recovery until 1937 to 3.25, then collapsed again until the year before the US participation in WWII.
+This suggests that, while the New Deal boosted the money multiplier for a short term, it was only transient and did not fully restore its sustainable mechanism.
 It took WWII—another massive fiscal expansion and the destruction of war—for the money multiplier to restore itself.

-Now, in order to take a closer look at the interaction between the monetary base and M1 equivalent, Chart 3.3.1.d tracks the year-over-year (YoY) change in both the monetary base and M1.
-Overall, this chart reveals that the change in M1 equivalent tends to lag the change in the monetary base.
+Now, in order to take a closer look at the interaction between the monetary base and M1 equivalent (money supply), Chart 3.3.1.d tracks year-over-year (YoY) change in both monetary base and M1.
+Overall, this chart reveals that the change in M1 equivalent (money supply) tends to lag the change in the monetary base.
+It is quite intuitive.

 Picture

 The one-year stability observed earlier in the money multiplier from 1929 to 1930 is because both metrics, M1 and the money base, declined moderately at comparable rates.
 Then, despite an increase in the YoY rate of change in monetary base up to 6% from 1930 to 1932, the YoY change in M1 made a remarkable decline.
-It requires an even stronger rate of increase in the monetary base—from 6.4% to 18.4% from 1933 to 1935 to boost the YoY change in M1 money.
-This coincides with the early stage of FDR’s administration and the New Deal programs (fiscal expansion).
+It required an even stronger rate of increase in the monetary base—from 6.4% to 18.4% from 1933 to 1935 to boost the YoY change in M1 money.
+The recovery in money supply (M1 equivalent) coincided with the early stage of FDR’s administration and the introduction of the New Deal programs (fiscal expansion).

-Then, WWII reverses the course of events.
-From its onset, the YoY rate of change in M1 increases to 30.5% in 1943, lagging behind the drastic increase in the monetary base that has taken place since 1938.
+Then, WWII reversed the course of events.
+From its onset, the YoY rate of change in M1 increased to 30.5% in 1943, lagging behind the drastic increase in monetary base that has taken place since 1938.
 Thereafter, despite a drop in its level, the YoY rate of change in M1 remains above the zero line, with a minor breach from 1948 to 49.
 This illustrates the background behind the remarkable recovery in the money multiplier after 1940.

-So far, we have observed one historical debt-cycle case along with the Vacuum Wave.
-Next, we move to another case in the Globalization Wave.
+So far, we have observed one historical debt-cycle case within a bond bull cycle of the Vacuum Wave (1920-1945).
+Next, we move to another case in the Globalization Wave (the 1980s-today as of 2020).

 Private Debt Cycle